 In addition to Anne, there's Pat and Emily and Marigold and Kilmeny and The Story Girl and Jane and Valancy and The Tangled Web and a slew of short stories.
 There's an autobiography.
 There's five volumes of journals.
 There's a CD of photographs and information about LMM's life.
 There's a first edition Windy Poplars.
 There's a volume that includes poetry and other writings that pre-date Anne.

-And if I'm being perfectly truthful, Anne doesn't even make the top three of my favorite LMM heroines.
+If I'm being perfectly truthful, Anne doesn't even make the top three of my favorite LMM heroines.
 [2010 note: Those would be Rilla, Emily, and Valancy.]

 To me, Anne is only a slice of who Maud really was.
 (No, she didn't go by Lucy.
-She actually hated that name.)
-And for that matter, she only wrote eight books about Anne because the public demanded it.
+She hated that name.)
+For that matter, she only wrote eight books about Anne because the public demanded it.
 Even she got tired of Anne.
 Ever wonder why she started writing about Anne's KIDS?

 I love learning about who she really was, what her life was like.
 How it differed from her books.
 (VERY MUCH.)

 Some day I'd love to go to Canada and visit places that are special to her.